-- Report incidents to your Housing Officer as soon as possible, if incidents occur out with office hours or frequent, we suggest keeping a record.
+- Report incidents to our Tenancy Team as soon as possible, if incidents occur out with office hours or frequent, we suggest keeping a record.
 We have some printable log sheets available to download below, alternatively keep a diary of dates, times and type of Anti-Social Behaviour.

 - Report ALL incidents to the Police; you can call the 101 number 24 hours a day.
 It is important that each incident is logged with the police, as they will provide an incident number which will begin to create a case which can be useful if the Anti-Social Behaviour is persistent.

 Without sufficient information it is very difficult to act upon complaints of Anti-Social Behaviour.

 Williamsburgh will record and investigate your complaint and liaise with other agencies including the Community Safety Partnership, Police Scotland, The Warden Service, Noise Enforcement Team and Social Services.
 We will provide confidential advice and assistance.
 Please rest assured that we will not give out your details to the person/people invloved in your complaint.
 You should continue to log any further incidents reporting them to Williamsburgh and the Police.
 We will maintain regular contact with you throughout the duration of the case.
 If appropriate we will encourage and set up mediation to resolve any problems.